jester4q/my-portfolio-v1.0/README.md

-# Getting Started with My portfolio
+# My portfolio

-What intrasting i am doing in my life as webdeveloper and programmer.
+What interesting i am doing in my life as web developer and programmer.